StefanGerlach/CarND-Traffic-Sign-Classifier-Project/README.md

  * Intensity shift
  * Image Shearing

-To visualize, how aggressive the augmentation is, I use a visualization function:
+To visualize, how aggressive the augmentation is, I use a visualization function where the most left image is the original and all other images are slight variations of it:

 ![augment_1](https://github.com/StefanGerlach/CarND-Traffic-Sign-Classifier-Project/blob/master/images/augmentation_0.PNG "Testing image augmentation")
 ![augment_2](https://github.com/StefanGerlach/CarND-Traffic-Sign-Classifier-Project/blob/master/images/augmentation_1.PNG "Testing image augmentation")